 A good strategy thus might be to bring both season and off-season into your mix.
 For example, Cartagena would be a good place to stay from November to May: You get the independence festivities, the parties and cultural festivals during December and January, and then a lot more relaxed city during the coming hotter (but still dry and less mosquito-polluted) months from February onwards.

 Depending on your travel time and health requirements, it can either be cheaper to get a travel insurance at your home country or to buy one locally at your hub.
 Here in Colombia, the latter is much cheaper, but the quality is also inferior to the private clinics a travel insurance would cover.
-As I am (kinda) young and generally healthy,6 this is a good deal for me.
+As I am (kinda) young and generally healthy, ((Ironically, I am writing this right after recuperating from a tough fever during the last couple of days.)) this is a good deal for me.
 Also, my German insurance is obligated by law to take me back as a client without any further inquiries once I move back to the country.
 Be sure to check these things before leaving.

 Family and Friends

-“But – only young and wealthy singles can do this,” is a common objection to the hub approach.7 I for one am (kinda!) young, but I’m also married and almost broke.
+“But – only young and wealthy singles can do this,” is a common objection to the hub approach. ((It’s also a common objection to a happier life in general.
+SCNR.))
+I for one am (kinda!) young, but I’m also married and almost broke.
 Admittedly, I am rather flexible and have hobo blood running through my veins, but even if you are committed to your current place of residence, have a house and a family with children, the hub approach can work for you: A sabbatical year (or two), subletting your house, and organizing a college year abroad for your kids is really all it takes to get you started.

 Have in mind that the sublease you receive for your house in Europe or the US will often be (much) higher than the rent for your seafront apartment in Cartagena!
 Also consider that modern technology makes it easier than ever to keep up with your loved ones at home.
 You’ll be more comfortable bringing your expensive laptop if you follow the hub approach and rent a place rather than staying at shady hotels.
 Having your own place will also allow you to get a decent broadband connection and make you less dependent on slow wi-fi.